 This exercise is imperative not only to prevent potential roadblocks to the timely implementation of the project but also to prevent adverse financial implications through penalties or fines imposed by government authorities in the absence of the required consents or approvals.
 For example, in the Indian context, in the recent case of Common Cause v.
 Union of India,2 the Supreme Court of India imposed obligations on mine developers to pay compensation for carrying out mining operations without valid statutory clearances, and ordered the suspension of mining operations till the payment of compensation and the procurement of all applicable clearances.

 Another aspect that is checked by the lenders is the corporate compliance of the SPV and the ability of the SPV to carry out the project (in consonance with its constitutional documents and corporate authorisations).
-In addition, it is a check to ensure that the lenders' rights are protected vis-à-vis the shareholders.
+In addition, it is a check to ensure that the lenders' rights are protected with regard to the shareholders.

 iii Financing and security documentation

-- The facility or loan agreement: This records the detailed terms and conditions governing the financing facility being granted by the lenders.
+This records the detailed terms and conditions governing the financing facility being granted by the lenders.
 This agreement is executed among the lenders, the SPV and the security trustee (in the case of a consortium of lenders).
-Some of the main provisions included in a facility agreement are – the purpose of the facility, the rate of interest, disbursement-linked conditions, the amortisation schedule, the prepayment conditions, additional interest payouts for non-performance or delay etc., the security package, affirmative and negative covenants, representations, events of default, and the consequences of events of defaults, among others.
+Some of the main provisions included in a facility agreement are: the purpose of the facility, the rate of interest, disbursement-linked conditions, the amortisation schedule, the prepayment conditions, additional interest payouts for non-performance or delay etc., the security package, affirmative and negative covenants, representations, events of default, and the consequences of events of defaults, among others.

-- The trust and retention account agreement: Since project finance transactions are based on the cash flows expected to be generated from a project, the lenders monitor and have recourse over all cash flows pertaining to the project.
+Because project finance transactions are based on the cash flows expected to be generated from a project, the lenders monitor and have recourse over all cash flows pertaining to the project.
 Accordingly, all project proceeds and project receivables are required to be routed through a trust and retention account (along with all sub-accounts) operating under a defined framework governing all inflows and outflows from the account.
-To record this understanding, a trust and retention account agreement (or escrow agreement) is entered to provide, inter alia, a detailed waterfall mechanism for the flow of the project proceeds into the various sub-accounts and the permitted withdrawals therefrom.
+To record this understanding, a trust and retention account agreement (or escrow agreement) is entered to provide, inter alia, for appointment of a bank to act as a trustee for the benefit of all lenders, a detailed waterfall mechanism for the flow of the project proceeds into the various sub-accounts and the permitted withdrawals therefrom.

 - the process for enforcement of the security interest;